-U.S., Brazilian health teams go into slums to start Zika study
+U.S., Brazilian health teams start Zika study in slums

 Joao Pessoa, Brazil — Teams of U.S. and Brazilian health workers ventured into dicey slums, fought through snarled traffic and braved torrential downpours on the first day of their effort to determine if the Zika virus is causing babies to be born with a birth defect affecting the brain.